joshuaeckroth/csci221-website/lecture/syllabus.markdown

 # Syllabus

-CSCI 221 - 01, Spring 2017 --- Software Development I
+CSCI 221 - 01, Spring 2018 --- Software Development I

-MWF 1:30-2:20p Eliz Hall 205; pre-reqs: CSCI 142
+MWF 10-11a Eliz Hall 205; pre-reqs: CSCI 142

-This course introduces the C++ language and contemporary software development methodologies.
-By the end of the course, you should feel comfortable developing software with C++ inside a Linux environment while working in teams in an "agile" development style.
+Implementation of the Object Oriented paradigm using C++ and the Unified Modeling Language (UML).
+An introduction to the components of the C++ compiler, and the software development life cycle.

 ## About me